As traveling in arctic can not be improvised

 We suggest you to organize your flights to Tromso, international airport (TOS) or rent a car to Skjervoy around 4 -5 hours by driving from the airport.
 But the ferry is the best, easiest and safest way.

-If your expedition starts on a Friday evening the ferry leaves tromso at 18:20 don’t be late!
+If your expedition starts on a Friday evening the ferry leaves tromso at 16.00 don’t be late!
+You will be back to Tromso either on Tuesday or Friday, depending on the length of your expedition, at 21.15.

 The island name is Segvlik at 12nm north of skjervoy only accessible by boat.